EFFICIENCY

-Air friction is proportional to the square of the speed between an object and the air, for example double speed relates to four times the friction and four times the energy consumption.
 Think of a rolling wheel on a car, the tire touching the ground has zero speed through the air.
 The center of the wheel has the same speed as the body of the car.
 This means the very top of the wheel has double the speed of the car.
+And we know double speed is four times the friction.

 9.9%